phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 [(2,1), (3,1), (4,1), (4,2)]
 ```

-Take a top-down approach at decomposing this representation:
+### Take a top-down approach at decomposing this representation

 1. it's a sequence
 2. a sequence of pairs